Privacy Statement

 The Institute of Cancer Research (ICR) is committed to protecting your privacy.
 All information provided by participants and collected from them during the course of the study will be kept strictly confidential.
 The storage of personal contact details is necessary to enable the study team at the ICR, with appropriate ethics approval, to communicate with individual women who are taking part in the Generations Study.

-How do we (i.e. ICR employees, with appropriate ethics approval) collect information from this website?
+How do we (i.e. ICR employees, with appropriate ethics approval) collect and manage information?

 What information do we collect?